mikerockett/markup-sitemap/README.md

 ### Credits

 I’d like to thank [Mathew Davies](https://github.com/ThePixelDeveloper) for his [sitemap package](https://github.com/ThePixelDeveloper/Sitemap).
-It’s really great, sans a few bugs (which is why a local fork is maintained within this module).
+It’s really great, and much better than most packages out there, as far as I’m concerned.
+There were a few bugs, which is why the package is locally maintained.
+Whilst the bugs have been fixed, the local package remains, for the time being.

 ---